KevinGimbel/kevingimbel.github.io-old/_posts/2013-10-02-from-0-to-sass.md

 Sass enables you to use Variables, Functions and Mixins inside your CSS.
 This comes very handy because a stylesheet gets amazingly maintainable with variables and mixins.

 Before we start I want you to notice something important about Sass: Sass runs on ruby so you have to install Ruby if it's not (Yeah Windows, I'm looking in your direction!) - on Mac and Linux Ruby should be installed.
 All code blocks starting with `$` need to be inputed into a Terminal (without the *$*!).
-On Max OS X and Linux you may need to put a `sudo` command before every command prompt.
+On OS X and Linux you may need to put a `sudo` command before every command prompt.

 Simply check your ruby version by typing the following
 {% highlight bash %}